petribrn/fingerprint-sensor/README.md

 ## :white_check_mark: Requirements ##

 Before starting :checkered_flag:, you need to have [Git](https://git-scm.com) and [Node](https://nodejs.org/en/) installed.
 It's recommended to have any relational DB workbench, such as [MySQL Workbench](https://www.mysql.com/products/workbench/).
-This is a cloud based project, but it can easily be converted to a local environment.

 &#xa0;

 <a href="#top">Back to top</a>